tezos/tezos-mirror/docs/introduction/howtouse.rst

 ~~~~~~~~~~~~~

 The only interface to the node is through JSON RPC calls and it is disabled by
 default.
-A more detailed documentation can be found in the :ref:`RPC index.
+More detailed documentation can be found in the :ref:`RPC index.
-<rpc>` The RPC interface must be enabled in order for the clients
+<rpc>` The RPC interface must be enabled for the clients
-to communicate with the node, but is should not be publicly accessible on the
+to communicate with the node but it should not be publicly accessible on the
 internet.
-With the following command it is available uniquely on the
+With the following command, it is available uniquely on the
 `localhost` address of your machine, on the default port ``8732``.

 ::